gebertdominik/ckad-notes/02_application_deployment.md

 `kubectl create secret generic --help`
 `kubectl create secret generic mysql --from-literal=password=root`

-A secret is not encrypted by default, only base64-encoded.
-We can see the encoded string iside the secret with kubectl.
-The secret will be decoded and be presented as a string saved to a file.
-The file can be used as an environmental variable or in a new directory, similar to the presentation of a volume.
+* A secret is not encrypted by default, only base64-encoded,
+* the encoded string can be seen inside the secret with kubectl,
+* the secret will be decoded and be presented as a string saved to a file,
+* the file can be used as for example, an environmental variable.

 In order to encrypt secrets we must create an `EncryptionConfiguration` object with a key and proper identity.
 Then the `kube-apiserver` needs the `--encryption-provider-config` flag set to a previously configured provider, such as `aescbc` or `ksm`.
 Once this is enabled, we need to recreate every secret as they are encrypted upon write.
 Multiple keys are possible.
 Each key for a provider is tried during decryption oprocess.
-The fist key of the first provider is used for encryption.
-To rotate keys, first create a new key, restart (all) `kube-apiserver` processes, then recreate every secret.
+The first key of the first provider is used for encryption.

+To rotate keys:

+1. create a new key,
+2.  restart (all) `kube-apiserver` processes,
+3.  recreate every secret.

 ```
 $ echo LFTr@1n | base64